 23. Digital Garden intellectual copyright

 Digital Garden holds intellectual copyright of any material, including, solution designs, source code and original images created for the client until payment of the final invoice.
 At this time we will transfer this intellectual copyright to the client.
-All website quotation and costing documents are supplied on a confidential basis and permanently remain the Intellectual property of Digital Garden.
+All website/digital product quotations, estimates, proposals, presentation slide decks and costing documents are supplied on a confidential basis and permanently remain the Intellectual property of Digital Garden.

 24. Natural disasters, declared local/national emergencies, epidemics or pandemics